-It is never as simple as that.
+It’s not that simple.
 I don’t advocate for a reckless policy.
-After all, if we desire to welcome we should also desire the safety of those we welcome… throwing caution out the window could propel our country to become just as dangerous as those places refugees are seeking to escape.
-But for the many who oppose refugee resettlement from certain areas of conflict, it’s important to understand that there ARE numerous safety measures in place.
-It is a long and grueling process to gain the status of refugee.
-It can take YEARS to actually make it here.
-And while it’d be presumptuous to assume there’s no risk involved, I’m not sure where Scripture tells us that loving others is a risk-free calling.
+After all, if we desire to welcome others into our country we should also desire their safety here… throwing caution out the window could propel our country to become just as dangerous as those places refugees are seeking to escape.
+But for the many who oppose refugee resettlement from certain areas of conflict, it’s important to understand that there are numerous safety measures in place.
+It’s a grueling process to gain the status of refugee and can take years to actually make it here.

-And to those resenting that non-citizens benefit from (very limited) government assistance, please, I beg of you, put yourself in their shoes.
-Imagine there is such violence, terror, and unrest in your country that you are forced to leave everything you know to seek solace somewhere else.
+And to those who resent that non-citizens benefit from (very limited) government assistance, please put yourself in their shoes.
+Imagine there is such violence and terror in your country that you are forced to leave everything you know to seek solace somewhere else.
 Imagine your sense of loss and grief.
-Then on top of that, imagine that you finally make it to another country.
-A country where you don’t speak the language, which leads to mutually frustrating situations, and often results in being treated with contempt.
+Then imagine that you finally make it to another country—a place where you don’t speak the language, which leads to frustrating situations and often results in being treated with contempt.
 A country that’s tastes, smells, and traditions, are completely different than yours.
 And then, thank goodness, you get government assistance for just a few months.
-During those months you work extremely hard trying to learn the language, knowing that it’s your only hope of finding a job.
-Finally, regardless of what your occupation was in your home country, you consider yourself lucky to gain a job at Walmart.
-Meanwhile, you remember your home, wishing you’d never been forced to leave, yet also relieved to be distanced from the nightmares that drove you away.
-You might have PTSD, which will inevitably go untreated.
+During those months you strive to learn the language, knowing that it’s your only hope of finding a job.
+Regardless of your previous occupation in your home country, you consider yourself lucky to find a minimum wage job.
+Meanwhile, you remember the home you wished you’d never been forced to flee.
+The devastation of it all has likely given you PTSD, which will inevitably go untreated.
 And the more immersed you become in your new culture, the more you hear and understand how very many people don’t want you there.

 This is a tragedy.